clux/facemaulers/deities/kiaransalee.md

 ## Graverending
 Single annual holy day of the faith.
 Celebrated each midwinter Eve.
 Each cleric travel to a nearby village outside their control and in the midst of night, raise as many undead as they can to increase their ranks.
 Due to the stealthy aspect of this operation, the date varies each year.

-## Prophecy
-A continent of undeath, is a continent without suffering.

 ## Resummoning
 Can be resummoned in [[velddrinnsshar]] in the Acropolis.